postwait/node-amqp/README.md

 # node-amqp

-IMPORTANT: This module only works with node ry/master@d1b78c (March 27, 2010) or later.
+IMPORTANT: This module only works with node v0.1.90 and later.

 This is a client for RabbitMQ (and maybe other servers?).
 It partially implements the 0.8 version of the AMQP protocol.